-The safest way to bank with us right now is from home.
-If you do need to visit us in branch, most are open 9.30am to 2pm Monday to Friday.
-We've taken the decision not to open branches at weekends.
-Please check our branch locator if you need to visit.
+The safest way to bank with us right now is from home, either using our app or through Internet Banking.
+If you do need to visit us in branch, please check our branch finder page for the latest opening hours before you visit.

 To protect you and our staff, we’ve put social distancing measures in place in our branches so you can bank with us safely.
 You'll also be asked to wear a face covering.
 When you visit, we may ask you to wait outside if it’s busy and things may take a little more time to complete, but we’ll help you as quickly as we can, so please bear with us.